goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 My argument focuses on the long-lived, specialised, complex systems that software engineers like me are accountable for.
 These differ because while initial speed and early feedback are valuable, they still cannot tell you whether you got it right: architectural soundness can only truly be proven weeks or months into the future when new requirements and changes come in.

-Trusting AI to fully maintain critical parts of your system is a risk.
+In this scenario, trusting AI to fully maintain critical parts of your system is a risk.

 LLMs are most capable when dealing with small contexts.
 This context is the amount of text (split into short word ‘tokens’) that an agent keeps in memory, and which must include both the thing being worked on (in this case, all of the relevant code) and your prompt for the task it needs to carry out.
 It also includes all the internal reasoning performed by the model as it works through the problem.